 Ecommerce is on the rise, but the growing competition is making it harder to stand out.

-Funding can give you the cash injection you need to scale, but it’s important to know what your options are.
+Funding gives you the cash injection you need to scale, but before you dive in it’s important to know what your options are.
 Here’s a breakdown of the most popular ecommerce funding models and how they can work for you.

 What is ecommerce funding?

-Ecommerce financing provides online retailers and SaaS providers with the money they need to get started or grow their businesses.
+Ecommerce financing provides online retailers with the money they need to get started or grow their business.

-Funds can come from a variety of different places, including the bank, angel investors, government grants, and even the general public.
-But the right funding model for you depends on where your business is and how quickly you’re planning to grow.
+Funds can come from a range of lenders, including the bank, angel investors, government grants, and even the general public.
+But the right funding model for you depends on the stage of your business and how quickly you’re planning to grow.

 How does funding for ecommerce businesses work?

-These are the ten most popular funding options for online businesses:
+These are the ten most popular funding options for ecommerce businesses: